Teton Dam: Collapse and flood

-The dark brown streak on the dam face near the gray bedrock in the left half of the photo is a leak that formed on the morning of June 5.
-The speck above the leak near the top of the dam is a D9 bulldozer on its way to push soil into the leak.

 Large amounts of mud are now spilling down the face of the dam, unchecked by the efforts of the bulldozer operators.
 The outlet works at the foot of the dam are flooding with muddy water.

 The dam is now breached and muddy water flows violently over the dam face.

 The breach has now widened to nearly its full extent.
 The outlet works are completely inundated with muddy water.